-Person under the Ill.
-Adm.
-Code 468.20 related to the certification of installers of photovoltaic systems.
-The Agency infers that graduates of both the training programs created by Section 16-108.12 of the Public Utilities Act as well as designated Other Qualifying Programs could reasonably be considered "job trainees" for the purposes of Illinois Solar for All job trainee employment requirements.
+The Act does not specify what is meant by "a portion" and also does not define who would qualify as a "job trainee," The Agency allows for other solar training programs in Illinois to be proposed to the Program Administrator for consideration as an Other Qualifying Program, as described in 8.8.1.
+For the purposes of defining "job trainees, the Agency will consider graduates of both the training programs created by Section 16-108.12 of the Public Utilities Act as well as designated Other Qualifying Programs to be considered "job trainees" for the purposes of Illinois Solar for All job trainee employment requirements, and will be given equal consideration.

 To ensure that "a portion" of projects use job trainees, Illinois Solar for All Approved Vendors who participate will have to demonstrate that at least 33% of projects (on a rolling average basis) include the use of one or more job trainees from the solar training pipeline program, the craft apprenticeship program, the multi-cultural jobs program, or training program designated by the Program Administrator as an Other Qualifying Program.
-442 Furthermore, each Illinois Solar for All Approved Vendor will have to demonstrate that for its first year of participation, 10% of the hours worked on all projects will be by job trainees, and that amount would increase to 20% in their second year of participation, and 33% in the third year.
-The timeline for these increasing annual percentage requirements will start with the beginning of construction of the Approved Vendor's first project contracted under the Program.
-For this draft 2022 Long-Term Plan, the Agency would appreciate stakeholder feedback on these annual trainee worker requirements.
-For example, should a standard baseline to measure these hours against be established (e.g., a set FTE per MW for each project type)?
-Are there methods for standardizing record-keeping that should be considered?
-The Agency would also appreciate feedback on the impacts of tracking trainee demographic information along with other trainee information gathered on current trainee information forms.
+Furthermore, each Illinois Solar for All Approved